 - Pay it off.

 Filing for bankruptcy may seem unsettling.
-However, it may be the right option to help you start fresh.
-We will discuss the options available for your unique situation.
+However, it may be the right option to help you start fresh if you seek debt relief.
+We will discuss the options for debt relief available for your unique situation.

 Is It Bad to Have Credit Card Debt?